OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/service-bus-messaging/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

            // on every request.
            public static QueueClient OrdersQueueClient;

-           // Obtain these values from hello portal. public const string Namespace = "your Service Bus namespace";
+           // Obtain these values from the portal. public const string Namespace = "your Service Bus namespace";

-           // hello name of your queue.
+           // The name of your queue.
            public const string QueueName = "OrdersQueue";

            public static NamespaceManager CreateNamespaceManager()
            {
-               // Create hello namespace manager which gives you access to
+               // Create the namespace manager which gives you access to
                // management operations.
                var uri = ServiceBusEnvironment.CreateServiceUri(
                    "sb", Namespace, String.Empty);